drawwithcode/2022-group-project-group05/README.md

 ## login
 The first step requires to log into the web site with the personal name or a nickname, so the platform can start matching people. <br>
-Everyone gets assigned a color, which will identify them in the further steps.
+Everyone gets assigned a color, which will identify them in the further steps. foto palette

 ## waiting
 While waiting for a match to be made, an array of cheesy love quotes will appear to entertain the user.

 ## matching

 When the match is made, the people have to start sending messages touching the heart button, that will result in a sound in the other person's device.
-The two people will have then to find one another physically, so the connection between the two is completed resulting in the artwork.
+The two people will have then to find one another physically, so the connection between the two is completed.
 This is how the matching system works: <br>
 ```javascript
 //takes the first two waiting users and pairs them
 function pair() {